ecalio07/enron/environment/README.md

 This command will automatically download (pull) image ecalio07/ia369z:4.0 from Docker Hub, if image is not available locally.
 After that, it will copy all content from you local cloned project directory into the docker container (/home/ds/notebooks) and run image in the container.<br>
 * Example with **Windows path**: **docker run -p 8888:8888 -v /c/Users/DELL/enron-paper:/home/ds/notebooks ecalio07/ia369z:4.0**
 5. Open browser, and use the terminal ip address from step 3, to compose the url: **http://192.168.99.100:8888** and paste it.
-6. Navigate to /deliver folder and run the most recent paper cells.
+6. Navigate to /deliver folder and run the most recent paper cells.<br>
-** ps: if jupyter notebook opens with no folders or folders different from the project you expect, please verify your local path, right after "-v" parameter for the run command **
+**ps: if jupyter notebook opens with no folders or folders different from the project you expect, please verify your local path, right after "-v" parameter for the run command**

 ## Steps to reproduce via DOCKER on UBUNTU (tested on version 16.04 LTS):
 1. If you don´t have docker client, please install: